LuckyPray/DexKit/doc-source/src/en/guide/cache-bridge.md

 Two details are worth keeping in mind:

 - The condition here is whether the bridge is still being held by any caller, not a query-result field such as `QuerySuccessEvent.matchCount`.
-- If a query is still running inside `use { ... }`, `withBridge { ... }`, or one of the cached APIs, the idle timer does not run.
+- If a query is still running inside `withBridge { ... }` or one of the cached APIs, the idle timer does not run.
 The countdown only starts after nothing is using that bridge anymore.
+- Kotlin `use { ... }` calls `close()` when the block exits, so it releases the raw bridge immediately instead of starting the idle countdown.

 This does not conflict with manual `close()`: